drnagy86/java2-FinalProject/README.md

 I learned more about how branches work.
 I think it will change the way I work with code.
 I like that you could create a branch and the main, working branch is safe.

 I also learned a lot more about how forks work, as well as how remote and local repositories interact with each other.
-It seemed confusing but now I see how the various pieces interact with each other and the importance of doing a pull request on the origin’s upstream.
+It seemed confusing, but now I see how the various pieces interact with each other and the importance of doing a pull request on the origin’s upstream.

 ## Generics
 Generics were something that I was aware of and understood from reading documentation was important.
-I also was using generics and didn’t know it when accessing the Collections class.
+I also was using generics and didn't know it when accessing the Collections class.
 So, I knew how to use classes that implement generics but not how to create my own.
 It was more abstract before, but now I understand how the classes are written and learned a lot about how a programming language works.
 It seems like a good way to write clean and reusable code that also uses flexible type safety.

+## Lambda Expressions
+Learning about the built-in functional interfaces was interesting.
+It was good practice with writing lambda expressions using the java.util.function package.
+It also allowed me to practice using generics and understanding the documentation for generic types.
+I understand how the predefined functional interfaces work.
+I have a harder time thinking of how to use it in my coding.
+I think that I could see myself using Predicate as a way to control if/else statements or while loops that rely on a condition that needs to be calculated and has changing arguments.
+It seems like something that I am going to have to get used to reading and seeing how it is applied before I truly start using it as a solution.